Graduate students interested in Ecology pursue MS and PhD degrees at Clemson through several different degree programs:

 Students and faculty across departments and degree programs attend a weekly Ecology Reading Group to discuss current ecological literature, critique manuscripts, and discuss pressing environmental issues.

-Graduate-level courses are offered under various rubrics (e.g., BIOSC, FOR, and W F B).
+Graduate-level courses are offered under various course codes (e.g., BIOL, FOR, and WFB).
 A listing of these courses and the tentative schedule for their offerings can be found here.

 The MS and PhD degree programs in Biological Sciences encompass a wide variety of disciplines in both plant and animal biology with three major emphasis areas: Ecology and Evolutionary Biology, Cell and Developmental Biology, and Comparative Organismal Biology.
 Coursework depends on the background of the student, and the plan of study is designed in consultation with the student's graduate advisory committee.
 Most Biological Sciences graduate students are supported on teaching assistantships, while many others are supported on research assistantships.